-Ann Marie P. Mauro, PhD, RN, CNL, CNE, ANEF, FAHA, FAAN

-Joan Hansen Grabe Dean and Professor

-Hunter-Bellevue School of Nursing

-Hunter College of the City University of New York
+Ann Marie P. Mauro, PhD, RN, ANEF, FAHA, FNAP, FAAN Joan Hansen Grabe Dean and Professor Hunter-Bellevue School of Nursing Hunter College of the City University of New York

 Thank you for choosing the Hunter-Bellevue School of Nursing at Hunter College of the City University of New York (CUNY) to advance your career in academia.
 Our School's history spans over 60 years of preparing nurses for practice in urban environments with diverse populations.
 Our students, faculty, and staff embrace excellence in education, research, and service.
-Our outstanding alumni are leaders impacting the health of communities across the national and the globe.
-We are a public school with a long-standing reputation of academic excellence, affordability, and accessibility, as well as a strong commitment to advancing health and health equity in New York City and beyond.
+Our outstanding alumni are leaders impacting the health of communities across the nation and the globe.
+At Hunter, we provide an excellent, accessible education shaping diverse nurse leaders to create a thriving, healthier world.

-Our undergraduate programs include the generic and accelerated second-degree BS in nursing, and the RN-to-BS in nursing.
-The Master's degree (MS) program offers specialties in Adult Gerontology Clinical Nurse Specialist, Adult Gerontology Primary Care Nurse Practitioner, Community/Public Health Nursing, Psychiatric Mental Health Nurse Practitioner, Nursing Administration/Urban Policy and Leadership (dual MS degree), and a post-graduate Psychiatric Mental Health Nurse Practitioner advanced certificate.
-A new Master's and advanced certificate in Nursing Education has been approved by the New York State Education Department and we are currently admitting students for fall 2024.
-The Evelyn Lauder Community Care Nurse Practitioner Program offers advanced clinical training and graduate-level education focused on critical aspects of care, from diagnosis to ordering and interpreting tests to prescribing medication.
+Our exceptional undergraduate programs include the generic and accelerated seconddegree BS in nursing, and the RN-to-BS in nursing.
+Our top-notch Master's degree (MS) program offers specialties in Adult Gerontology Clinical Nurse Specialist, Adult Gerontology Primary Care Nurse Practitioner, Community/Public Health Nursing, Psychiatric Mental Health Nurse Practitioner, Nursing Administration/Urban Policy and Leadership (dual MS degree), and a post-graduate Psychiatric Mental Health Nurse Practitioner advanced certificate.
+We also have a new, fully online Master's degree and advanced certificate in Nursing Education.
+Our groundbreaking Evelyn Lauder Community Care Nurse Practitioner Program offers advanced clinical training and graduate-level education focused on critical aspects of care, from diagnosis to ordering and interpreting tests to prescribing medication.
 The Doctor of Nursing Practice (DNP) program prepares nurses for advanced practice and leadership positions in health care.
-In addition, we are excited to be in the final steps of approval for a new Nurse Anesthesia Adult Gerontology Acute Care DNP program, which we hope to launch in summer 2024.
-Our new post-Master's PhD in nursing program prepares nurse scientists to conduct research that supports health equity in diverse, urban communities.
+We are excited to launch our pioneering Nurse Anesthesia Adult Gerontology Acute Care Nurse Practitioner DNP program that is accepting applications for our first cohort in summer 2024.
+Our excellent post-Master's PhD in nursing program prepares nurse scientists to conduct research that champions health equity in diverse local and global communities.